 Finally a larger rear wing, a cross between the Hoonicorn and a Pro-Street dragster was added, initially, matched to a large oversized diffuser.

-I created this render as a proof of concept, but we went back to loose sketches to develop the ideas.
+I created this render, above, as a proof of concept, but we went back to loose sketches to develop further ideas.
 You can see here I explored integrating the over fenders into the body more.

 Further development, including recessing the turbo chargers back under the hood (later reverted) and different treatments of the front lower lip and leading edge of the front fender.